-In SPI operating in slave mode with CRC validation enabled, even if the NSS pin is at a high level, CRC calculation continues if the SPI receives a clock signal.
+In SPI operating in slave mode with CRC validation enabled, even if the NSS pin is at the high level, a CRC calculation continues if SPI receives the clock signal.

-- 1. Before using CRC validation, clear the CRC data register to ensure synchronization between the CRC checks of the master and slave devices.
-The clearing steps are as follows: reset the SPI enable bit (set to 0). - 2.
-Reset the CRC validation bit (set to 0). - 3.
-Set the CRC validation bit (set to 1). - 4.
-Set the SPI enable bit (set to 1).
+Before using the CRC validation, clear the CRC data register to ensure synchronization between the CRC checks of the master and slave devices.
+The clearing steps are as follows:

+- 1. Reset SPI enable bit (set to 0)

+- 2. Reset CRC check bit (set to 0)

+- 3. Set CRC check bit (set to 1)

+- 4. Set SPI enable bit (set to 1)

-6.1.3 When The Power Supply Voltage Is 1.8V~2.0V, The SPI Data Rate May Not Reach
+6.1.3 When Power Supply Voltage is 1.8V~2.0V, SPI Data Rate May Not Reach 18Mbps

-18Mbps

-When the power supply voltage is 1.8V~2.0V, the SPI data rate may not reach 18Mbps depending on the IO and board-level wiring delay characteristics.
+When the power supply voltage is $1.8V\sim2.0V$, the SPI data rate may not reach 18Mbps depending on the IO and board-level wiring delay characteristics.